jperkel/Mapping_tools_holepunch/README.md

   [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jperkel/Mapping_tools_holepunch/master?urlpath=rstudio)
   <!-- badges: end -->

 This Binder-capable repo was built using [holepunch](https://github.com/karthik/holepunch), Karthik Ram's tool for creating Docker containers for R projects.
+Since this tool doesn't seem to execute the instructions contained in the 'postBuild' file, you have to run them manually.
+After clicking 'Launch Binder' (it may take a while to start!), select the 'Terminal' window at the bottom left of the RStudio interface.
+Type `./postBuild` to load the necessary data files.
+Then, select either of the two RMarkdown files, and select Run > Run All.

 Simple examples of mapping in R, created for a Nature Toolbox article by Jeffrey Perkel, published 5 June 2018. [https://www.nature.com/articles/d41586-018-05331-6]